LowellInstruments/ddt/README.md

 - The ``./dt_install_linux_bluez.sh`` installs bluez v5.66, which works better with bleak v0.20.x.

-- The ``./dt_install_python_ddh.sh`` script updates the DDH software in folder ``/home/pi/li/ddh``.
+- The ``./dt_install_python_ddh.sh`` is a GUI that updates the DDH software in folder ``/home/pi/li/ddh``.

 - Optional.
 The ``./dt_install_python_ddh_settings.py`` script grabs settings for this DDH box from DDN.
 In beta.
 Skip.

 - Optional.
-Only if you have cell modem capabilities.
+Run the next command only if you have cell modem capabilities.
 The shield option is number "6: 3G/4G hat", the port is "ttyUSB3" and common APN names vary by SIM type.
 The cell features are installed by doing:

 ```console
 $ sudo ./_dt_files/ppp_install_standalone.sh
 ```

 - Optional.
-Only if you have cell modem capabilities.
-The ``./dt_install_service_sw_net.sh`` scripts sets a ``systemctl`` service which switches from cell to wi-fi interfaces to save cellular data.
+Again, run the next command only if you have cell modem capabilities.
+The ``./dt_install_service_sw_net.sh`` scripts sets a ``systemctl`` service which switches from cell to wi-fi interfaces to save cell data.

 - The ``./dt_install_crontab.sh`` script installs a crontab that runs and monitors the DDH.